firezone/firezone/CONTRIBUTING.md

 ### Note: Devcontainer on Windows

 If you are on Windows, make sure your git config `core.autocrlf` is off.
-Otherwise, the `\r` characters confuses asdf, which in turn fails the devcontainer build.
+Otherwise, the `\r` characters confuse asdf, which in turn fails the devcontainer build.

 # Reporting Bugs
 We appreciate any and all bug reports.